Iannes/typescript-react-starter/README.md

 Restart `VSCode`

 Note: The `ESLint` extension for `VSCode` relies on `node_modules/eslint`, so make sure you have run `yarn` before restarting `VSCode`.

+### Context API

+This project uses the React Context API along with React Hooks and more specifically the native `React.useReducer` hook.To see how it works, head over to the [GlobalContext](src/contexts/GlobalContext.tsx) file.